 The city would maintain its status as a capital well into the time of the Roman Empire.
-Because of its location on several major trade routes (primarily the spice trade), the city and its international population served as a strategic, economic and intellectual center for both the Seleucid as well as Roman Empires.
+Because of its location on several major trade routes (primarily the spice trade), the city and its international population served as a strategic, economic and intellectual center for both the Seleucid Empire as well as Rome.
 The city’s importance to the Roman Empire sometimes rivaled that of Egypt’s chief city Alexandria.

-Antioch was rebuilt by the Roman emperor Trajan, serving as his army’s winter quarters.
-After the Empire was divided during the reign of Diocletian, the city fell into the Byzantine or eastern half.
-Under the rule of Constantine when the empire was reunited, it would be a leading city in the rise of Christianity, even containing a school for Biblical studies.
+Antioch was rebuilt by the Roman emperor Trajan, serving as the Roman army’s winter quarters.
+After the empire was divided during the reign of Diocletian, the city fell into the Byzantine half or the Eastern Roman Empire.
+Under the rule of Constantine, it would be a leading city in the rise of Christianity, even containing a school for biblical studies.
 When the last pagan emperor, Julian the Apostate (361-363 CE) passed through Syria on his way to fight the Persians, he stopped at Antioch in 362 CE.
 The city was forced to house and feed his army.
 The resulting crisis over the price of grain eventually led to both a famine and food riots.
-Later, it would be sacked by the Huns in the 5th century and eventually captured by the Arabs in the 7th century.
+Later, it would be sacked by the Huns in the 5th century CE and eventually captured by the Arabs in the 7th century CE.